 2. Use programmatic advertising.
 Programmatic advertising uses targeting and retargeting tactics to appear strategically throughout a website visitor’s searches.
 This is a great marketing effort to consider, and you can do so via Google Ads display network if you’re a beginner.

 If you’re making programmatic advertising a priority, consider hiring a trading desk.
 This is a software package that allows you to place programmatic ads.
-The Trade Desk, Centro, and Simpli.fi are all established options.
+The Trade Desk, Basis Technologies, and Simpli.fi are all established options.

 3. Buy smarter with traditional media.
 You’re already segmenting and building personas based on geography, demographics, and interests.
 If you want to take that digital data into the traditional media industry, cross reference these points by publications, radio stations, and TV programs that match.

 It’s the classic media buy made smarter.
 Ask traditional media companies what their reach is by zip code and demographics, and then create lookalike audiences with your audience.